How to Calculate Amazon FBA Product Margins with Live COGS

 Profitability starts with knowing exactly what you sold and for how much.
 This includes separating product revenue from shipping income and gift wrap fees, and correctly accounting for Marketplace Facilitator Taxes (which should be a “wash” and not inflated revenue).

-2. Real-Time FIFO COGS
+2. Live COGS Sourcing

-3. Granular Fee Attribution
+3. Granular Settlement Fee Attribution

 • Referral Fees: The commission paid to Amazon.